- $65 millionverdict for defective space heater in product liability case

 If you or a loved one has been injured due to property negligence, you may be entitled to financial compensation for medical bills, lost wages and, more importantly, your human losses (pain, suffering, distress, etc.).
 You need an experienced trial lawyer to advocate for your rights.

-- $4.35 millionIn March 2017, Attorneys Arash Homampour and Scott Boyer settled a challenging liability Premise Liability case for $4.35 million.
+We obtained what some consider to be a very high damage award but we think is a fair amount for our client’s devastating lifetime loss and mental harm.
+Even though Jose died that day, we were effectively able to bring him to life for the jurors so that they could see and feel through Plaintiff the beauty of this man - beaming, smiling, and shining love.
+Imagine having (as the lucky significant other) that energy in your life every day how awesome life would be?
+Now imagine what it would be to have that snatched from you with no warning, you are forced to watch him die and will forever have that event seared into your mind.
+Such a shame. . . and the insurance company didn’t value the case like we did.$4.35 millionIn March 2017, Attorneys Arash Homampour and Scott Boyer settled a challenging liability Premise Liability case for $4.35 million.
 The case initially appeared to be an ordinary but tragic Motor Vehicle versus Pedestrian accident.
 The Plaintiff, a 36 year old student, was riding his skateboard on an access road of a school when he was struck by a car causing horrific injuries: near amputation of his right arm with resultant reattachment surgery, finger amputation, multiple other surgeries, post-traumatic stress disorder and severe emotional distress.

 Another law firm sought out the Homampour team to help with the case and a premise liability claim was brought against the school for maintaining an unsafe premises.
 We contended that the school negligently designed and constructed a trash bin enclosure so that it obstructed the view for students entering the access road from the walkway ramp and vehicles traveling down the access road.
 We established that defendant school should have been aware through reasonable inspections of the dangerous condition created by the obstruction and failed to take any corrective action or warn of the dangers.